alimate/alimate.github.io/_posts/2020-1-11-lock-striping.md

     workload(new LockStripedConcurrentMap<>());
 }
 {% endhighlight %}
-The coarse-grained implmentation can handle 8547 operations per second on average:
+The coarse-grained implementation can handle 8547 operations per second on average:
 {% highlight text %}
 8547.430 ±(99.9%) 58.803 ops/s [Average]
 (min, avg, max) = (8350.369, 8547.430, 8676.476), stdev = 104.523
 CI (99.9%): [8488.627, 8606.234] (assumes normal distribution)
 {% endhighlight %}
-On the other hand, the fine-grained implmentation can handle up to 13855 operations per second on average.
+On the other hand, the fine-grained implementation can handle up to 13855 operations per second on average.
 {% highlight text %}
 13855.946 ±(99.9%) 119.109 ops/s [Average]
 (min, avg, max) = (13524.367, 13855.946, 14319.174), stdev = 211.716